 Please be informed that this questionnaire will be sent to [insert ADO Name] and that [insert ADO Name] will review it and may contact you to confirm the information provided. [insert ADO Name] may also ask additional questions or require further documentation.
 Please also be aware that providing information that is false, misleading, inaccurate or incomplete could be considered as an anti-doping rule violation (e.g., tampering or attempted tampering), which could carry a sanction of up to four years.

+Athlete name: Athlete signature:

-Athlete signature: Athlete email:
+Athlete phone number: Athlete email:

+Date:

 Please contact us at: [Insert ADO contact details]